Introducing the Rev. Dr. Aaron Janklow

 Dear Chapel Family and Friends,

 The earliest component of our search did not turn up candidates that we wished to pursue.
 However, one person of great interest did emerge.
-We met the Rev. Aaron Janklow after our announcement to the congregation of our search at the annual meeting of the congregation in January.
+We met the Rev. Aaron Jakalow after our announcement to the congregation of our search at the annual meeting of the congregation in January.
 Aaron came to us by recommendation of one of our Chapel members through a former relationship that was his at First Presbyterian Church in Delray Beach where Aaron previously served as Associate Pastor.
 While there, Aaron enrolled in a PhD program at the University of Edinburgh, Scotland where he has been pursuing his doctorate for the past five years.
 While completing his degree, Aaron began considering his post Edinburgh future anticipating a return to the parish ministry.
-Aaron too served earlier at First Presbyterian in Ann Arbor, Michigan where as a post Princeton Seminary graduate he served as resident in pastoral ministry sponsored by the Lilly Foundation.
+Aaron gained parish experience at the First Presbyterian Church in Ann Arbor, Michigan where as a post Princeton Seminary graduate he served as resident in pastoral ministry sponsored by the Lilly Foundation.
 Most recently while engaged in his academic studies Aaron has been the Associate to the Parish Pastor at the famous St. Giles Parish in Edinburgh.

 The array of Aaron’s exposure and experience in ministry has been both broad and specific.
 His theological understanding and pastoral gifts are well qualified and resonant with those of my own.
 Aaron’s references assure that he is a thoughtful and most personable pastor with an array of skill sets that make him suited for this position.
 Most important he has an enthusiastic desire to serve and willingness to learn.
 Aaron will succeed here and we will benefit from his pastoral partnership.